akeneo/pim-community-standard/README.md

 Checking your System Configuration
 ----------------------------------

-Before starting to use your application, make sure that your local system is properly configured for a Symfony application.
+Before starting to use your application, make sure that your system is properly configured for a Symfony application.

 Execute the `check.php` script from the command line: